awwsmm/subway/README.md

 ## `frontend/`

-Contains the TypeScript / React frontend.
+Contains the TypeScript / React / Vite frontend.

 To run the frontend by itself, see [frontend/README.md](frontend/README.md).

-## to run
+## fullstack development

-To run the full-stack application, you must first build both the `frontend` and the `backend` Docker container images
+To run the full-stack application, you must first build both the `frontend` and the `backend` Docker container images.

+Note that building the application in this way (with Docker) requires an Internet connection.

 ```shell
 cd frontend && docker build -t subway-frontend . && cd ..